YASTREAMER/Techshilla/README.md

 The final result was:-
 **F1 Score**

 The F1 score is the harmonic mean of the precision and recall.
-It thus symmetrically represents both precision and recall in one metric.
+It thus symmetrically represents both precision and recall in one metric. <br>

-F1 score = 2*Precision*Recall/(Precision+Recall)
+F1 score = 2*Precision*Recall/(Precision+Recall) <br>

 For the Grammar Error detection (GED) model the f1 score was around on the custom response dataset :- 0.8085106382978724 and on the validation dataset of the CoLa dataset it was found to be :- 0.85678.
 <br>
 The training graph looked like